HL7/cqf-measures/postman-tests/ReadMe.md

 ### Setting up the environment variables

 Open the file workspace.postman_globals.json.
-Edit the values for basicUser, basicPass, SERVER_URL so they have the actual username, password, and server url for the target server.
+Edit the values for basicUser, basicPass, and SERVER_URL, so they have the actual username, password, and server url for the target server.
+The other global variable has the key of VERSION.
+This defaults to STU4, but may be changed to STU5 to test that release by adjusting the profile testing to use CRMI.

 ### Running the tests